A look at Iran's voters, presidents and election procedures:

 TURNOUT: Voter turnout was reported at nearly 85 percent in the disputed re-election of President Mahmoud Ahmadinejad in 2009.
 In 2005, turnout was reported as 63 percent in the first round and 60 percent in the second.
 In 2001, it was reported as 68 percent.

 WHO RUNS THE ELECTION: The Interior Ministry oversees the election.
 No outside election observers are permitted.
 Protesters in 2009 claimed vote rigging denied reformist candidate Mir Hossein Mousavi victory and handed victory to Ahmadinejad.
-The ministry data claimed that Ahmadinejad had strong backing in rural areas that overcame Mousavi's core support in Tehran and other cities.
+The ministry said its data indicated Ahmadinejad had strong backing in rural areas that overcame Mousavi's core support in Tehran and other cities.
 Mousavi and another 2009 candidate, Mahdi Karroubi, have been under house arrest since early 2011.

 PAST PRESIDENTS: Abulhassan Banisadr (1980-81, dismissed by parliament); Mohammad Ali Rajai (August 1981, assassinated); Ayatollah Ali Khamenei, now Supreme Leader (1981-89); Akbar Hashemi Rafsanjani (1989-97); Mohammad Khatami (1997-2005); Mahmoud Ahmadinejad (2005-13).